lucasbarber78/restaurant-review-scraper/docs/USER_GUIDE.md

 ### Monthly Performance Tracking

 1. Run the scraper at the end of each month
+2. The scraper will automatically suggest scraping only the reviews since your last run
-2. Compare current month's ratings and categories to previous months
+3. Compare current month's ratings and categories to previous months
-3. Identify trends and changes in customer satisfaction
+4. Identify trends and changes in customer satisfaction

 Example command:
 ```bash